 Choosing a qualified contractor is especially important.
 The Environmental Protection Agency’s Energy Star organization estimates that more than half of central air conditioners in U.S. homes have been installed incorrectly, which reduces performance, shortens equipment life and adds to operating expense.

-Stevens said his company’s technicians spend a lot of time fixing problems caused by faulty installations, such as improperly sized equipment, unsealed ducts, poor airflow and improper refrigerant charge.
+Wooldridge said his company’s technicians spend a lot of time fixing problems caused by faulty installations, such as improperly sized equipment, unsealed ducts, poor airflow and improper refrigerant charge.

-“It does no good to buy high-efficiency equipment only to lose the efficiency because of faulty installation,” Stevens said.
+“It does no good to buy high-efficiency equipment only to lose the efficiency because of faulty installation,” Wooldridge said.
 “This is not a job for a home handyman, and as our technicians can attest, a lot of people in the business don’t get it right, either.”

 Extra Incentives Offered

-To add extra incentives for homeowners to act Stevens said some companies, including Berkeys, are offering special discounts and financing.
+To add extra incentives for homeowners to act Wooldridge said some companies, including Berkeys, are offering special discounts and financing.
 The discounts, financing and energy tax credits combine to offer homeowners compelling deals.
 In some cases the combination can reduce a homeowner’s total acquisition costs as much as 40% – to – 50%.

 For example, through Dec.
 31, 2010, Berkeys is offering a Fall Special 15% discount on high-efficiency Rinnai tankless water heaters, and an additional 15% discount for clients who have or purchase Berkeys Universal Protection Plan service agreement.
 The service agreement costs $99 per year and covers annual tune ups on all central air conditioning, heating and plumbing systems in a home.